 The project leader (PL) is responsible for the project both technically, administratively and financially.
+The project leader will be responsible for managing activities during project Phase I and Phase II.

 The project leader periodically reports on the implementation status of project activities to the Management Committee chaired by the General Director or his representative.
 The PL drafts key documents and instruments during the project implementation (programme estimates, progress reports, technical and completion reports, etc.).
 The PL initiates the execution of financial transactions relating to field activities.
 The PL initiates the recruitment of casual staff in compliance with ITTO procedures.
 The PL is assisted by two assistants, an accountant and a secretary.